Quantum Temporal Convolutional Neural Networks for Cross-Sectional Equity Return Prediction: A Comparative Benchmark Study: Introduction

 \item A unified benchmarking study is conducted against representative deep learning architectures, statistical methods, and other quantum-based models, demonstrating the superior predictive accuracy and robustness of the proposed framework in a realistic financial forecasting scenario. \end{itemize}

-The rest of this article is organized as follows. \textbf{Section II} reviews the task and dataset used in this work. \textbf{Section III} details the specific architecture of our proposed QTCNN model. \textbf{Section IV} describes the experimental setup and presents our numerical results.
-Finally, \textbf{Section V} concludes this paper and discusses potential directions for future research.
+The rest of this article is organized as follows. \textbf{Section II} reviews the task and dataset used in this work. \textbf{Section III} details the architecture and provides a quantum resource complexity analysis of our proposed QTCNN model. \textbf{Section IV} presents numerical results including a qubit scalability study, mechanism analysis of quantum enhancement, and noise resilience experiments.
+Finally, \textbf{Section V} discusses dequantization considerations, prospects for NISQ and fault-tolerant execution, and future research directions.